Living in Parchment, Michigan: Pros, Cons, Cost of Living & Real Estate Snapshot

 How to Estimate Property Taxes in Parchment

-• For State Equalized Value (SEV): Use approximately 50% of the home's list price
+Use approximately 50% of the purchase price as SEV

-This will give you a strong estimate of your future property taxes.
+This gives a realistic estimate of future taxes.

 Pro Tip: